 Upload your unofficial transcript(s) from both your bachelor’s and master’s program or transcript evaluation (this step is NOT required for FAU graduates).
 If you only have an official copy of your transcripts or evaluation, please mail them to our office.

 Applicants that have completed the GRE/GMAT, please upload your unofficial GMAT or GRE score.

-Item 6 (if applicable): Submit Unofficial TOEFL or IELTS Exam Score
+Item 6 (if applicable): Submit TOEFL, IELTS, or Duolingo Exam Score

 Applicants that have completed the TOEFL or IELTS, please upload your unofficial score.
 This is only required for students on an F-1 visa where English is not the primary language in their home country.
 Applicants who have completed a minimum of two years of postsecondary education in the United States are exempt from this requirement.

 Three completed letters of recommendation.
 The evaluations are intended to assist the faculty in its assessment of the student's ability and potential for performing Ph.D. level work in this program.
 Thus, it is important that at least two of the references possess doctoral degrees from fully accredited institutions.
 The supplemental application includes a "Recommendations" tab with space to enter three email addresses corresponding to your recommenders.
 If email addresses are entered, please notify your recommenders that they can expect a request from you - via email - containing a link to our database.
 Alternatively, upload scanned letters of recommendation.

 Step 2 – Complete the Graduate College Application

 Item 1: Submit Graduate College Application (No Fee)